-3. Details of, and grounds and reasons for, the opinion on the Tender Offer
+3. Details of, and Grounds and Reasons for, the Opinion on the Tender Offer

-(1) Details of the opinion
+(1) Details of the Opinion

-The Company resolved at its board of directors meeting held today, based on the rationale and reasons stated in "(2) Grounds and reasons for the opinion" below, as its current opinion, to express its opinion in support of the Tender Offer and recommend that the Company's shareholders and Share Option Holders tender their shares and options in the Tender Offer and that the ADRs Holders deliver their ADRs to the depositary bank in advance and receive the Company Shares related to the ADSs represented by the ADRs and tender the shares in the Tender Offer Company Share Certificates in the Tender Offer, if the Tender Offer commences.
-The above resolution of the board of directors was resolved in the manner described in "(VII) Approval of disinterested directors of the Company and opinion of all auditors of the Company that they had no objection" in "(6) Measures to ensure the fairness of the Tender Offer Price and avoid conflicts of interest, and other measures to ensure the fairness of the Tender Offer" below.
+At its board of directors meeting held on March 28, 2025, based on the grounds and reasons set forth in "(2) Grounds and Reasons for the Opinion" below, the Company resolved that, as of such date, upon commencement of the Tender Offer, the Company would express its opinion in favor of the Tender Offer and would recommend (i) that the Company's shareholders and the Share Option Holders tender their shares and options in the Tender Offer, and (ii) that ADR Holders deliver their ADRs to the depositary bank in advance and receive the Company Shares related to the ADSs represented by the ADRs and tender the ADSs in the Tender Offer.